 Use server-side comments for ASPX pages

-I often see HTML comments used on aspx pages, like this:
+I sometimes see HTML comments used on ASPX pages, like this:

 One of the downsides of this method is that the comments will be visible to anyone viewing the markup of the rendered page, and unnecessary bytes will have to be transferred to the browser.
 Use server-side comments instead:

 This will prevent the content from being rendered at all.
 Unfortunately server-side comments seems to be almost unknown to the developer community but they have actually been there since Visual Studio 2005.